BaishaliD/todo-list-fullstack/README.md

 <p> The 'Deleted Completed' button deletes all the task that are marked as completed.
 The 'Delete All' button delete all the tasks from the list.</p>

-## Required libraries

-Intall NodeJS and MongoDB in our system.
-Then run the following commands to install the required libraries :

-1. express
-`npm install express`
-2. ejs
-`npm install ejs`
-3. moment
-`npm install moment`
-4. mongoose
-`npm install mongoose`

 ## To run the application
-1. Install the above packages
+1. Intall NodeJS and MongoDB in your system
+1. Open the terminal and navigate to the project directory.
+Then run 'npm install' to install required libraries.
 2. Fire up the server by typing 'npm start' in the command line
 3. Run localhost:8000 in the browser